 Aside from beach hopping, of which Cottesloe and Scarborough are top choices, those with extra time to spend exploring greater Perth can choose from a number of destinations.

-Perth Hills (45 minutes east of the city) is full of bush trails and national parks, and the oldest Wine Region of Western Australia known as Swan Valley is just 25 minutes from the city.
-There’s also the southern suburbs of Mandurah and Rockingham – coastal chill areas, the latter of which I spent two days in visiting friends and enjoying the calm of suburban life.
+Perth Hills (45 minutes east of the city) is full of bush trails and national parks, and the oldest Wine Region of Western Australia, known as Swan Valley, is just 25 minutes from the city.

 Fremantle – The Stylish Sister City of Perth

-A great introduction to the history, culture and quirky corners of the city is with local, Rusty Creighton from Two Feet & a Heartbeat who runs an insightful tour of Fremantle.
 I learnt that Freo is the place where you dine in reformed dockworkers’ cottages and warehouses, sleep in boutique hotels set in former sea cargo crates and brunch, market stroll and listen to live music in heritage hideouts (the largest collection of such buildings in Western Australia).

 There’s also the B-Shed Markets in Victoria Quay (where you leave the mainland for Rottnest Island).
-Here you can shop and dine is a former cargo store that’s been around for nearly 100 years.
+Here you can shop and dine in a former cargo store that’s been around for nearly 100 years.

-No artistic hub is complete without the staple supply of coffee houses, a varying choice of good coffee in Fremantle found neatly aligned on the aptly named ‘Cappuccino Strip’ which is on the South Terrace (from Bannister Street to Fremantle Markets).
+No artistic hub is complete without the staple supply of coffee houses, a varying choice of good coffee in Fremantle found neatly aligned on the aptly named ‘Cappuccino Strip’, which is on the South Terrace (from Bannister Street to Fremantle Markets).

 Day Trips from Perth